-Statistically the largest streaming video website in the world, YouTube is now used by over 2 billion internet users—or around one-third of all people currently using the internet.
+Statistically, the largest streaming video website in the world, YouTube is now used by over 2 billion internet users every month—that’s around one-third of all people currently using the internet.
 YouTube has local versions in over 100 countries and 80 languages.

 With such a large influence over the web, everything YouTube does is heavily scrutinized, and indeed most of what happens on the site is done on an exceptionally large scale.
 From the massive number of videos it hosts to the number of channels it removes each year, YouTube is hardly a website associated with small numbers.

 In this post, we share some of the most impressive tidbits of information about this platform.

 1. YouTube is the second-most visited website